aimat-lab/ML4pXRDs/infere_symmetry_singlephase/README.md

-# Inference of Bravais Lattice Type from XRD Patterns
+# Inference of Crystal Symmetry from XRD Diffractograms

-This projects aims to extract the bravais lattice type from a given xrd pattern.
+This part of the project aims to extract the bravais lattice type (14 categories) from a given XRD pattern.
 This is done with different types of neural networks (fully connected, convolutional and lstm at the moment) with varying accuracy.
-The goal of this project is mostly testing purposes, the aim is not to be able to infere the bravais lattice type from actual noisy experimental data.
+The goal, for now, is a proof of concept.

+Actual noisy experimental data with background and space group prediction will come later.

 ## The dataset
 The XRD patterns in the dataset for training were simulated using the python library `pymatgen`.
-The structures were taken from the `Crystallography Open Database` (476894 structures).
+The structures were taken from the ICSD database (239679 structures after clearning by Timo Sommer (thanks!)).

-You can use the script `create_dataset.py` to simulate your own dataset (you need to download the CIF files first).
-The simulation, however, takes a couple hundred CPU-hours.
-If you just want to play around with the dataset, I can upload it somewhere, just contact me.
+The script `create_dataset.py` can be used to simulate the dataset from the cif files of the database.